informatics-isi-edu/deriva-client/README.md

         ```sh
         pip install --user deriva-client
         ```
-    3. For system-wide python installations (only do this if you understand all of the ramifications):
+    3. For system-wide python installations (only do this if you understand the complexities involved):
         ```sh
         pip3 install deriva-client
         ```